 For years, we have focused on reducing our emissions, increasing energy efficiency in our operations, using alternative fuels, decreasing our clinker factor and promoting the use of renewable energy.

-During 2019, despite the divestment of two plants with high alternative fuels performance, we achieved an increase of our global fuels substitution rate to 28%, up one percentage point from 2018.
-Close to 90% of our cement plants co-processed more than 3 million tons of waste as alternative fuels, enabling the replacement of almost 2 million tons of coal.
+During 2020 we achieved a global fuels substitution rate above 25%.
+91% of our cement plants co-processed more than 3 million tons of waste as alternative fuels, enabling the replacement of around 2 million tons of coal.
 We will continue to seek investment opportunities to find and transform new sources of waste to replace fossil fuels, wherever possible.

-We currently lead our industry in the use of renewable energy, establishing an ambitious 2030 goal of 40% of our projected electricity consumption.
-As a result of our global strategy to transition to clean energy sources, in 2019, 30% of our cement operations’ electricity came from renewable sources.
+We currently lead our industry in the use of clean energy, establishing an ambitious 2025 goal of 35% and a 2030 goal of 40% of our projected electricity consumption.
+As a result of our global strategy to transition low carbon power, in 2020, 29% of our cement operations’ electricity came from clean energy sources.

 The use of cementitious materials reduces the clinker-to-cement ratio, which means lower emissions and lower energy use.
 CEMEX uses clinker substitutes such as blast furnace slag, fly ash, limestone and other pozzolanic minerals to reduce our carbon footprint.
-Currently, the average clinker content in our cement products is of 78.7% as of 2019, down from 85.5% in 1990.
-This has allowed us to avoid approximately 4 million ton of CO2 during 2019.
+Currently, the clinker factor of our products is 77% as of 2020, down from 85.5% in 1990.